Ptosis palpebralis is the pathological drooping of the upper eyelid that usually occurs as a result of a dysfunction of the siphon muscle.

 Several mechanisms may be responsible : neurogenic (caused by nerves), myogenic (caused by a deficit of the muscle), aponeurotic (usually due to age) or mechanical (e.g. after trauma) damage.
 However, ageing remains the main cause of ptosis.

-The upper eyelid droops and partially or completely covers the eye, decreasing the field of vision.
+The upper eyelid droops and partially or completely covers the eye, causing a restriction of the visual field.

-This outpatient surgical procedure is carried out under local anaesthetic, and consists of raising and repositioning the upper eyelid interfering with the field of vision.
+The outpatient surgical procedure is performed under local anaesthetic and involves repositioning the upper eyelid by lifting the eyelid, which restricts the field of vision.

 There may be some degree of inflammation and bruising in the first few days after surgery, which usually subsides after 7 days.